aimerick-feral/memory-game/README.md

 # Memory Game

-The **Memory Game** project is game that can help you to train your memory.
+The **Memory Game** project is a game that can help you to train your memory.

 ## 📜 Game's Rules